EPPO Alert List – Arboridia kakogawana (Hemiptera: Cicadellidae)

 Courtesy: Constantina Chireceanu

-EPPO region: Bulgaria, Romania, Russia (Southern Russia), Serbia, Ukraine (Crimea).
+EPPO region: Bulgaria, Moldova, Romania, Russia (Far East, Southern Russia), Serbia, Ukraine.

 Asia: China (Xinjiang), Japan (Kyushu), Korea (Republic of), Russia (Far East).